 Ceramics are really cantankerous.
 They always scratch quartz like your amethyst stone.
 Give up on ceramic until you master the tin lap.
 Here are some suggestions:

-- Read this article on polishing gemstones again to see if there is anything you have overlooked.
+- Read this article on laps and techniques for polishing gemstones again to see if there is anything you have overlooked.

 - Use very gentle pressure at all stages.

 - You can’t go directly from the coarse lap to the 3,000, so use a 600 or 1,200 in-between.